Resetting your Cisco 7940/7960's Password

 Before continuing, give this a try just for grins:

-On your phone, if you press 'Settings', scroll to the bottom and do
+On your phone, press 'Settings'.
+Now scroll to the bottom and look for the item 'Unlock

-not see 'Unlock Config', this means that you have a very early firmware
+Config'.
+If you don't see this that means A) you have a very early firmware

 My first 'cop-out'